Arranging Travel Insurance

 So, the expectation is that we will generally pay higher travel insurance costs as we age, and that is borne out by increasing premiums charged by travel insurance.
 The chart below provides an example of how travel insurance costs increase with age, particularly in this case as travellers move into their 70's and 80's.
 Making "apples for apples" comparisons with travel insurance is notoriously difficult, but the chart also illustrates that there can be is considerable differences between the premiums charged by 3 different, major insurers for a 2 week Mediterranean cruise in 2016.

-We will update this analysis post the corona virus pandemic of 2020 when premiums may vary - and rise for cruises - but it will still remain important to shop around comprehensively for any cover.
+We will update this analysis post the Covid 19 pandemic of 2020 when premiums may vary - and certainly rise for cruises - but it will still remain important to shop around comprehensively for cover.

 So, our tips for choosing travel insurance are as follows: